-Overall, in choosing your Bee product, do try and choose a product which is as pure and natural as possible, to help gain the maximum potential from what are intended to be natural products.
-Be careful in seeing where the products have come from, some are 'blends' of different origins, which may taste ok, won't offer the same nutritional and health benefits of pure products.
+Overall, in choosing your Bee product, do try and choose a product which is as pure and natural as possible.
+To help gain the maximum potential from what are intended to be natural products.
+Be careful in checking where the products have come from.
+Some are 'blends' of different origins, which may taste ok, won't offer the same nutritional and health benefits of pure products.

 As with all complementary therapies do seek the advice of your Vet first before using a bee product.
 Especially if your animal is on existing medication.
 Although the products are generally safe.
 It's always best to be 100% sure there won't be any compatibility issues!

 Caution - some people and animals maybe allergic to bee products, especially likely with those who're allergic to bee stings.
 If in doubt, do consult your Veterinary Surgeon (or GP) for advice before using.
 It may also be helpful to introduce the bee product to you or your animal's diet gradually, starting with small amounts - your Veterinary Surgeon or GP will be able to advise.

-Lastly, when you regularly buy your natural Bee Honey, Bee Pollen, Bee Propolis or Royal Jelly you may find that there are variations in colour of the products.
-This should not be anything to worry about, as due to their being natural products it is quite usual to have inconsistency in the colour (e.g. sometimes they maybe light and other times dark), and aren't manufactured by nature to be identical!
+Variations - Lastly, when you regularly buy your natural Bee Honey, Bee Pollen, Bee Propolis or Royal Jelly you may find that there are variations in colour of the products.
+This should not be anything to worry about.
+As due to their being natural products it is quite usual to have inconsistency in the colour (e.g. sometimes they maybe light and other times dark), and aren't manufactured by nature to be identical!

 For further information on buying Bee healthcare products or if you'd like to find a complementary therapist for your animal, please email email@example.com as am happy to help!